RR93-user/HR-analytics/README.md

 # HR-analytics
-Hr analytics project- predicting the factors causing employee attrition
+Logistic regression model predicting the factors causing employee attrition in huge numbers.
+Recommending soltuons to prevent attriton and how to hire employee which are less likely to churn